BowieSteutel/acc-nlp-firecodes/README.md

 The system uses the following input files:

-- `BBl_2024-8-1.txt` -- a plain-text version of Dutch building regulations from the [BBL]([https://wetten.overheid.nl/BWBR0041297/2024-08-01](https://wetten.overheid.nl/BWBR0041297/2024-08-01)), which is used as the regulatory information;
+- `BBl_2024-8-1.txt` -- a plain-text version of Dutch building regulations from the [BBL]([https://wetten.overheid.nl/BWBR0041297/2024-08-01](https://wetten.overheid.nl/BWBR0041297/2024-08-01)), which is used as the regulatory information.
-- `use_case_correct.ifc` -- an IFC-SPF BIM model of a compliant building, used as a test case for SHACL validation;
+- `use_case_correct.ifc` -- an IFC-SPF BIM model of a compliant building, used as a test case for SHACL validation.
-- `use_case_incorrect.ifc` -- an IFC-SPF BIM model of a non-compliant building, used to test detection of violations;
+- `use_case_incorrect.ifc` -- an IFC-SPF BIM model of a non-compliant building, used to test detection of violations.
-- `custom_ontology.ttl`-- a custom ontology containing concepts related to fire safety to fill the gaps of the used external ontologies;
+- `custom_ontology.ttl`-- a custom ontology containing concepts related to fire safety to fill the gaps of the used external ontologies.
 - `ontology_alignment.ttl`-- an RDF graph that links the concepts from various ontologies in order to align them.

 ## Libraries